manishalal145/PythonChallenge/README.md

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, we created a Python script for analyzing the financial records of the company.
+* In this challenge, I created a Python script for analyzing the financial records of the company.
 The data analysed is budget_data.csv.

 * Created a Python script that analyzed the records to calculate each of the following: